kubauth/kubauth-doc/docs/70-appendix/100-openldap.md

         userpassword: fred123
     ```

-As you can see, password are in clear text.
+As you can see, passwords are in clear text.

-> OpenLDAP allow to provide them as hashed values
+> OpenLDAP allows you to provide them as hashed values.

 ## Deployment

-You can now proceed as usual for an Helm deployment.
+You can now proceed with a standard Helm deployment.

-First, you need to register the helm repo:
+First, register the Helm repository:

 ``` { .bash .copy }
 helm repo add helm-openldap https://jp-gouin.github.io/helm-openldap/
 ```

-Then, you can deploy using the two values files.
+Then, deploy using the two values files:

 ``` { .copy }
 helm -n openldap upgrade -i openldap helm-openldap/openldap-stack-ha \